RooRay/blog/README.md

 # Blog (v3)

-This is the newest version of my blog, powered by Astro Micro and running on Vercel*
+This is the newest version of my blog, powered by Astro Micro and running on Cloudflare Pages

 This blog runs a (very slightly) modified version of Astro Micro with small changes and general config stuff